TamaraMontijo/tamaramontijo/README.md

 ### Hi there 👋

+### I am a Brazilian Software Engineer and my purpose is to create a better world by building impactful applications.

+After acquiring some experience in digital marketing working with global teams for clients like Google, I attended Le Wagon's coding Bootcamp in Lisbon (Portugal) in order to understand the programming universe and help build impactful applications.

+I've been working remotely as a frontend developer since 2020 and my current stack is based on JavaScript, HTML5, CSS3, AngularJS, ReactJS, and React Native.
+But also, I love discovering new technologies.

 <!--
 **TamaraMontijo/tamaramontijo** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.